alfiancikoa/project-rest-api/README.md

 <br>
 # Filter Use

-Field the filter to use
+Field the filter to use on :require
 * ascending ( Starting from A )
 * descending ( Starting from Z )
 * lower ( From lower price )